 The Oil Curse

+Using oil revenues for social change continuously deepened the dependence on the resource.
+There was little concern when oil prices were high in the mid-2000s, but prices fell in 2014, and Venezuela no longer has the funds to import what it does not produce at home.
 Chavez “did little to improve how Venezuela actually makes money.
 He paid no attention to diversifying the economy in domestic production outside of the oil sector.”
-Instead of relying on an entrepreneurial economy to produce a variety of goods and services to generate wealth, Chavez’s policies made citizens dependent on one commodity.
+Instead of relying on an entrepreneurial economy to produce various goods and services to generate wealth, Chavez’s policies, continued by Maduro, made citizens dependent on one commodity.

 Production

-Inflation
+Inflation and Hunger

-Oil revenues allowed Venezuela to import goods from abroad, but when oil revenues declined, Venezuela could no longer import the goods it did not produce itself.
+Oil revenues allowed Venezuela to import goods from abroad, but when oil revenues declined, Venezuela could no longer import the goods it did not produce.
 The scarcity of goods drove prices up, resulting in massive inflation.
 The price controls under President Chavez made necessities more affordable, but it was no longer profitable for businesses to make them.
-As a result, people were forced to turn to the government for handouts or to the black market.
+As a result, people were forced to turn to the government for handouts or the black market.

 Over the summer of 2019, the Maduro regime scaled back on price controls, printing money, minimum wage increases, and regulating importers and businesses.
-Inflation has fallen from over 1 million percent in mid-2018 to 2,500% in late 2021, to about 500% in mid-2022.
-The massive emigration of Venezuelans has also boosted the economy, since those who fled send remittances back home in the form of dollars, which retailers in large cities like Caracas are now accepting.
-By one estimate, two-thirds of all transactions in Venezuela take place in foreign currencies, mainly the U.S. dollar.
-Despite the drop, inflation is still sky-high (see the $15 cereals), most Venezuelans still depend on nearly worthless bolivars, and the national minimum wage still equates to less than $2 per month.
+Inflation has fallen from over 1 million percent in mid-2018 to 2,500% in late 2021 to about 500% in mid-2022.
+The massive emigration of Venezuelans has also boosted the economy since those who fled send remittances back home in the form of dollars, which retailers in large cities like Caracas are now accepting.
+By one estimate, two-thirds of all transactions in Venezuela occur in foreign currencies, mainly the U.S. dollar.
+Despite the drop, inflation is still sky-high (see the $15 cereals), most Venezuelans still depend on nearly worthless bolivars, and the national minimum wage equates to less than $2 per month.
 The COVID-19 pandemic has only exacerbated the situation, as the number of Venezuelans living in extreme poverty spiked by 10%.

 Education